 Money is the primary vehicle as to why a business exists.
 Companies are there to earn and generate a profit.
 That’s why communicating financial data is paramount in any given business.
 That is where the principle and use of accounting come in.
-Accounting is said to be the language of business.
+Accounting is said to be the enterprise language.
 While a company carries out its day-to-day operations, accounting comes in to process, measure, and communicate financial information.
 In the next section, you will learn about accounting and why it is considered the primary language of business.

 Accounting in a Nutshell

 In a nutshell, accounting entails the recording of financial transactions.
 This financial recording includes storing, sorting, retrieving, summarizing, and presenting financial data and information in various reports for financial analyses.
 These financial reports and analyses are crucial in determining the financial health of a company.
 This, in turn, allows business executives to make sound business decisions.

 For instance, financial information is presented in the form of general-purpose financial statements that are then distributed to people in authority within and outside of the company.
 People in power, such as business executives and decision-makers, refer to the historical financial data to review, assess, and determine viable options for a compelling business operation.

 The functions performed by the accounting team in any given company create the language of accounting itself.
 As the accounting team along with bookkeepers does its daily, weekly, and monthly responsibilities, they speak the language of business, tossing around accounting terminologies such as accrual basis, diversification, a balance sheet, a trial balance, and general ledger.

 The accounting team deals with the recording, tracking, and monitoring of vital financial data.
 These financial data and information are then reflected in the company’s books.
 Then translated into a form of financial reports.
 When business executives and decision-makers come up with business decisions, they refer to these financial data and reports.

 Speaking the Language of Finance